survoai/humalect-docs/docs/10-Pipelines/create-a-pipeline.md

 4. Select the `branch` that you want to deploy in this pipeline
 5. Select the `environment` which you want to use for all the deployments of this pipeline
 6. Choose whether you want `CD enabled` or not.
 CD stands for Continuous Deployment, all your commits to this branch will be auto-deployed if this is checked.
-7. (optional) if you want to use a `datasource` created in previous steps in your pipeline, select it from the `Select Datasource` drop down.
+7. (optional) If you want to use a `datasource` created in previous steps in your pipeline, select it from the `Select Datasource` dropdown.
 ![connect-datasource](./../../static/img/connect-datasource.png)

-If you wish to connect any datasource to the pipeline, you can select it and add it's respective connection string in the environmnet variables in the next step.
+If you wish to connect any datasource to the pipeline, you can select it and add its respective connection string in the environment variables in the next step.
-We currently support three datasources namely: Redis, MongoDB and PostgreSQL.
+We currently support three datasources namely: Redis, MongoDB, and PostgreSQL.
 To know more about datasources, visit [Datasource](./../Datasources/Overview).

 8. Next, enter the `environment variables` for your pipeline.
-You can either add it one by one or use `Env Format` tab and paste your .env file directly.
-These environments variables will be securely stored in vault/secret-manager in your cloud account.
+You can either add them one by one or use the `env Format` tab and paste your .env file directly.
+These environment variables will be securely stored in the vault/secret-manager in your cloud account.
 Humalect doesn't access your secrets.

 ![add-environment-variables](./../../static/img/add-environment-variables.png)